Prague to ban walking dogs without a leash - Kafkadesk

 As reminded by Seznam Zpravy, many European capitals already have binding rules in place for walking dogs in public spaces.
 In Vienna, a specified list of “potentially dangerous dogs” must be on leash at all times, while London dogs must also be on a lead in designated areas of the city.

-At the end of 2020, a total of 90,000 dogs were officially registered in Prague, although the real figure is expected to be much higher.
+At the end of 2020, a total of 90,000 dogs were officially registered in Prague, although the real figure is believed to be much higher.

 0 comments on “Prague to ban walking dogs without a leash”